spoonpaw/simple-message-board/README.md

 2. Open your PostgreSQL client (e.g., pgAdmin or psql).
 3. Create a new database for your application.
 4. Run the SQL queries found in `migrations/init.sql` to set up the database schema.

-5. Set up your PostgreSQL database by running the SQL queries found in `migrations/init.sql`.
+5. For seeding the database, execute the SQL scripts in `migrations/seeds/`.

 ### Running the Application